Elixir for the Soul

 The first step in booking your yoga teacher training in Bali is to fill out the online application form.
 Once your application is accepted, you can make a deposit of $750 to secure your spot.
 The remaining balance is due 60 days before the start of your program.
 Early bird discounts are offered to students who pay in full 6 months before the program begins.

-21 Nights accommodation - daily breakfast, lunch and dinner, water, teas, afternoon fresh fruit snack - airport transfer - 400+ page manual - course tuition.
+21 Nights accommodation - daily breakfast, lunch and dinner, water, teas, afternoon fresh fruit snack - group airport transfer - 400+ page manual - course tuition.

 Early bird: $3,875 USD (6 months prior)